-The Burgstahler family (Stephen, Gayle & son, Micah; daughter, Charis is residing in the U.S.) relocated to Cape Town, South Africa.
-They were mentored in ministry by a South African pastor and his family.
-Although they first had their sights on Durban and the Zulu people in the eastern part of the country, they sensed God leading them to settle in the Cape Town area on the southwest coast.
-There, they have been learning the Afrikaans and isiXhosa languages, and becoming familiar with the unique cultures found especially in the Western Cape Province.
+The Burgstahler family (Stephen, Gayle & son, Micah; daughter, Charis is residing in the U.S.) relocated to Cape Town, South Africa in November of 2014.
+Previously, they were mentored by a South African pastor and his family since 1988.
+Although they first had their sights on Durban and the Zulu people in the eastern part of South Africa, they recognized God providing for them to settle in the Cape Town area on the southwest coast.
+There, they have been familiarizing themselves with the unique cultures found especially in the Western Cape Province.

 South Africa is marked by hundreds of years of systematic oppression of “non-white” people-groups.
 The skin-color-based Apartheid, or “apartness” government system was brought to an end only in 1994.
-While some think it is high-time to “get over” the past, it is unfortunately clearly evident that the structures and mindsets of racial and cultural divisions, and the consequential damage, still dramatically influence daily life and relationships today.
-The long 20+ years prove to be very short with respect to progress in this arena, especially in the Western Cape area.
+While some think it is high-time to forget about the past, it is unfortunately clearly evident that the structures and mindsets of racial and cultural oppression, and the consequent damage, still dramatically influence daily life and relationships today.
+25+ years prove to be very short with respect to progress in this arena.

 The Burgstahlers are positioned where they are of the minority both racially and culturally.
-Here, they find abundant opportunities to reach past these boundaries which still sharply divide people.
+Here, they find abundant opportunities to reach past the boundaries which still sharply divide people.
 Their current opportunities for ministry are especially centered around three disadvantaged communities: the Afrikaans-speaking townships of Broadlands Park and Groendal/Mooiwater and the huge, primarily isiXhosa township of Khayelitsha.
 They are involved in regular teaching, preaching, Bible-exploration and counseling.
-These provide avenues to invest themselves in intentional discipleship of followers of Jesus Christ, and to practice being “instruments of peace” to help facilitate “racial reconciliation,” which is truly accomplished first by growing relationships of people with Jesus Christ!
+These provide avenues to invest themselves in intentional discipleship of followers of Jesus Christ, and to practice being instruments of peace, helping to facilitate “racial reconciliation,” which is truly accomplished first by growing relationships of people with Jesus Christ!